-A part of me is happy for him.
-He loves being with his friends and often comes home in the best mood; not to mention I can always convince him to stop and bring me a treat on the way home.
-Then there’s the other part of me; the part that is annoyed that we seem to differ on what is a reasonable time for him to return home.
-I also get slightly jealous because I wish my friends and I were better about pulling ourselves away at least for a little bit and scheduling our time to get together.
+Part of me is happy for him.
+He loves being with his friends and often comes home in a great mood.
+(Plus he always stops and grabs me a treat on the way home.)
+But the other part of me is annoyed, as we seem to differ on what is a reasonable time for him to return home, and I also get slightly jealous.
+It’s not his fault; I wish my friends and I were better about pulling ourselves away at least for a little bit and scheduling time to get together.

 They want to hang out minus the “filters.”
-They don’t want to do anything to compromise their marriages but they do want to be able to just hang out for a little while and not have to worry about their spouse or children.
+They don’t want to do anything to compromise their marriages, but they do want to be able to relax for a little while and not have to worry about their spouse or their children.

 Sometimes we all just need a break, and men are no different.
-They work all week, deal with difficult people outside of the home, and then come home and “have to deal with” their children and their wives’ emotions, which they report "change like the weather.”
+They work all week, deal with difficult people outside of the home, and then come home and “have to deal with” their children and their wives’ emotions, which the men I spoke with described “change like the weather.”

-“It’s also a brotherhood.”
-6 of 6For them their friends are like family.
-Hanging out is important to them and therefore they make it a priority even if it is just getting together one day here and there.
+For many men, their friends are like family.
+Hanging out is important to them, and therefore they make it a priority even if it is just getting together one day here and there.

 What are your thoughts ladies?
 Does your significant other go out with friends and leave you behind?